 EDGE was selected as a verification mechanism to provide investor assurance for the Climate Bonds Initiative, which provides eligibility criteria for several categories of climate-related projects, including green buildings.
 The market for debt instruments that finance projects to help tackle climate change has surged to an estimated value of nearly $350 billion, suggesting an unprecedented opportunity.

 Prior to joining IFC, Mr. Kapoor worked as a director at WSP consultants in London.
-He played a leading role in planning Masdar City, an innovative zero-carbon city under construction in Abu Dhabi; developing a strategic plan for Dubai, including designing a new green building regulatory system; and various pathfinder low-carbon property programs for corporate real estate, institutional investors, and developers.
+There he led the engineering planning of Masdar City, an innovative zero-carbon city under construction in Abu Dhabi, and developed the Dubai Urban Development Framework, including a green building regulatory system for the city.

 The scope of Mr. Kapoor’s work at WSP included other sustainable master-planning projects such as Ford Eco-town, a zero-carbon development called Graylingwell, the redevelopment of Alameda Point in San Francisco, and the creation of an eco-tourism masterplan for the Dead Sea.
 He established a Sustainable Cities League table (on behalf of VIOLA) to benchmark the sustainability performance of European cities, and created a study to explore policy options for Cixi City in China, to help with its transition to a low climate risk economy.

 Mr. Kapoor holds architecture degrees from Manipal Institute of Technology (India) and a master’s degree in energy-efficient building from Oxford Brooks University (UK).